Maybe not the perfect shoes, but these are great for the colder months.

 It’s my task every few years since having moved north.
 The search for the perfect house slipper, or shoe.

-As I have gotten older, and even more so since I moved further north, my feet get cold during the winter months.
-A nice pair of socks use to suffice, now I have to wear lighter-weight pair of house slippers.
+As I have gotten older my feet get cold during the winter months.
+Whereas a nice pair of socks use to suffice, now I have to wear lighter-weight pair of house slippers.

-My house slippers of many years finally gave up on me, or vice versa.
+My house slippers of many years finally gave up on me recently, or vice versa.
 Well, actually I saw my toe poking out one day, so I knew it was time for a new pair.

 This post may contain affiliate links, including some that are Amazon Affiliate links.
 I may earn a small commission for purchases through the links (at no cost to you).
 This does not change my opinion of the product or service, but does help to support the site.
 Thank you!

-Trouble with men’s house slippers is that they are pretty hard to find in stores, and even when you can find them, the selection and sizes is always poor.
+The trouble with men’s house slippers is that they are pretty hard to find in stores, and even when you can find them, the selection and sizes are always poor.

 I stumbled on these Urban Fox Jackson slippers and after reading the reviews online, I knew that they would be fine for me.

 First, they were inexpensive, just a bit over $12 when I bought them.

 Second, they looked pretty warm, with the micro-suede, rubber-soles, and faux fur trim.
 Not too much so, but perfect for in the house.